zammad/zammad-admin-documentation/system/integrations/elasticsearch.rst

 The password is provided once (upon activation) and cannot be retrieved after that.

-   .. note:: **🔐 I need my Elasticsearch user password to be changed**

-      Within the credentials table use the "Reset password" button to receive a brand new password for the account in question.
+If you need to change or reset your Elasticsearch user password, use the "Reset password" button in the credentials table.
+Doing so creates a brand new password for the account in question.
 This change is immediate, keep in mind that this may affect third party tools connected to your instance.

-      🤓 *Above does not change indexes.*